lauratrain99/Attitude-multi-IMU-filter/README.md

 Other relevant non-program functional files:
+    - *attitude_computer.m* at *synthetic-data/simulation*.
+This function allows to integrate angular velocity data to convert it into attitude represented in quaternions and Euler angles.

     - *IMU_simulator.m* avaiable at *synthetic-data/simulation*.
 This function allows to generate accelerometer and magnetometer data departing from angular velocity data.

     - *VIMU_to_IMU.m* available at *synthetic-data/simulation/imu2cm*.
 This function converts the an array of data for an IMU (VIMU) located at the center of mass of a body into the data for an IMU located at a different position.